 Candidate Experience-Apex of Recruiting Metrics

 60 percent of the applicants confirm that a prompt response throughout the application process leaves a positive effect on the applicant’s mind.
 Further, more than 80 percent of applicants admit that an event of even a single negative experience can influence them to change their decision.
 Therefore, question arises, are you making sure to offer a positive candidate experience during your entire recruiting process?
-Make sure to engage each applicant and ensure that they stay informed regarding their application process.
+Thereby, make sure to engage each applicant and ensure that they stay informed regarding their application process.
 It enhances candidate’s satisfaction and refrains them from considering other opportunities or your competitors.

 Diversity recruiting metrics are important not just from a legal viewpoint.
 Equal opportunity regulations exclude bias in the recruiting process.
 These biases are normally based on race, religion, color, age, belief, caste, culture, gender, nationality, sexual orientation, or hereditary information.
 Besides, hiring diverse employees has recognized advantages, from decreased turnover to improved creativity and productivity.